carsonpadawon/vmc-field-team.github.io/labs/v2/srm-lab.md

 ## Introduction

-In this lab you will pair up with another student group in order to simulate the setup and configuration tasks for VMware Site Recovery Manager
+In this lab you will pair up with another student in order to simulate the setup and configuration tasks for VMware Site Recovery Manager

-## Activate Site Recovery Add On
+## Activate the Site Recovery Add On

 Important Instructions for Site Recovery Exercises

-PLEASE BE AWARE THAT THESE EXERCISES MUST BE PERFORMED FROM THE ASSIGNED HORIZON DESKTOP YOUR INSTRUCTORS ASSIGNED.
-IF YOU TRY TO PERFORM SOME OF THE EXERCISES OUTSIDE OF THE HORIZON SESSION YOU WILL EXPERIENCE SOME FAILURES.
+PLEASE BE AWARE THAT THESE EXERCISES MUST BE PERFORMED FROM THE ASSIGNED HORIZON DESKTOP YOUR INSTRUCTORS ASSIGNED OR THE JUMP HOST THAT YOU WILL CREATE AS PART OF THE LAB.
+IF YOU TRY TO PERFORM SOME OF THE EXERCISES OUTSIDE OF THE HORIZON SESSION OR THE JUMP HOST AS INSTRUCTED, YOU WILL EXPERIENCE SOME FAILURES.

 ### Activate Site Recovery